cms-l1-globaltrigger/mp7_ugt_legacy/README.md

 ## Build `mp7_ugt` firmware using IPBus builder (IPBB) [for 6 modules]

 *Remarks:*
+- FW versions greater or equal 0x1150 are used with 2loose muon shower bit (MUS2).
 - FW versions greater or equal 0x1130 are used for uGMT v6.1.0 and unpacker (with bug fix for shifted raw eta).
 - FW versions greater or equal 0x1120 and lower 0x1130 are used for uGMT v6.0.0_patch1 and unpacker (with bug: shifted raw eta).